10 Smart Home Devices (That Need Great Internet Connections!)

 As far as smart home devices go, this might sound like an indulgence.
 But if you live in a home with a lot of shades, the Lutron Serena could help you save a lot of time.

-If you are, make sure your internet plan provides you with sufficient data - because these devices use a lot of internet bandwidth.
+If you're convinced, make sure your internet plan provides you with sufficient data - because these devices use a lot of internet bandwidth.